sander76/clipstick/README.md

 - Docstrings as cli documentation.
 - No other mental model required than Typing and Pydantic.

-Clipstick is inspired by [tyro](https://brentyi.github.io/tyro/).
-It is excellent and is more versatile than this tool.
-But in my opionion its primary focus is not building a cli tool along the lines of Argparse or Click, but more on composing complex objects from the command line.
+Clipstick is inspired by [tyro](https://brentyi.github.io/tyro/), which is excellent and more versatile than this tool.
+But in my opionion its primary focus is not building a cli tool along the lines of Argparse or Click but more on composing complex objects from the command line.
 Making tyro behave like a "traditional" cli requires additional `Annotation` flags, which I don't want.

+Next to that I decided to build my own parser instead of using `Argparse` because... why not.

 ## Installation